SPG2001/miniproject2SG/README.md

 python main.py
 ```

-The program will run automatically and create a pair of bar graphs.
+The program will run automatically and create a pair of bar graphs, as well as save the json file with the names to your
+computer.